Healthy Homes Assessment Horokiwi

 Home Assessments Horokiwi for Rental Properties

-There are a variety of concerns you should look for when conducting a house evaluation to determine if your rental property is in compliance with the requirements of the Healthy Homes Standards.
-There are a few examples:
+There are many things to look over in an home inspection to determine whether your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
+A few examples are:

-The consequences of not having the Healthy home in relation to the Residential Tenancies Act and consequently falling on the wrong side of a tenant services ruling can be significant for property owners and landlords.
-For expert advice get in touch today and book your rental properties home assessment.
+The repercussions of not having an Healthy home in relation to regulations under the Residential Tenancies Act and consequently falling on the wrong side of the tenant solutions ruling can have a significant impact for property managers and landlords.
+For expert guidance, contact us today to book your rental property home evaluation.

 home assessments for rental properties